 Green Street, part 2

 On June 24, 2016 I had the amazing fortune of performing my new suite "As Though I Had Wings: a suite for Chet Baker" at the Brooklyn Conservatory of Music.
 The music and spoken word recitation was composed and arranged by Bill Stevens and featured Bill Stevens on trumpet, Josh Sinton on bari sax and bass clarinet, Corey Larson on guitar, Paul Pricer on upright bass and Brian Woodruff on drums.
 With spoken word by Ira Rosenberg.
 I was truly humbled at the level that these performers brought to my music and their ability to bring my concept to life.
 I am forever grateful for their contribution in fulfilling a dream to its conclusion.
-I am also thankful for the audience of friends and family, as well as those interested in celebrating the legacy of Chet Baker who came out for the performance, as well as a note of appreciation to the OKB Trio for their second set performance.
+I am also thankful for the audience of friends and family, as well as those interested in celebrating the legacy of Chet Baker who came out for the performance.
 Please find below a video of our performance of As Though I Had Wings, a suite for Chet Baker at the Brooklyn Conservatory of Music.

 My second major project for 2016 was performed on Wednesday, September 21, 2016 at Silvana on 116th Street.
 The Bill Stevens, Rich Russo, Gary Fogel Trio with special guests Ira Rosenberg and Jamie Winnick presented the Spoken Word Project.